SebastianSimon/firefox-omni-tweaks/README.md

 * `-f DIR`, `--firefox DIR`

-  Picks `DIR` as the Firefox install path that is to be fixed.
+  Adds `DIR` to the collection of Firefox install paths that are to be fixed.
+  Can be used multiple times: `-f DIR1 -f DIR2`, etc.

-  Note that `DIR` must include a `browser/omni.ja` file. <!-- The script currently really only checks for `browser/omni.ja`, but not `omni.ja`.
-I could change this, but it’s not strictly necessary. -->
+  Note that `DIR` must include an `omni.ja` file and a `browser/omni.ja` file.
-  If this validation fails, the script terminates.

-  Omit this option to let the script find all `firefox` or `firefox-esr` paths on your system, validate them, and pick the one directory that is found.
+  If it doesn’t the path is ignored.

+  You can use this together with `-a` to add all automatically found paths to the collection.

+* `-a`, `--add-all-found`

+  Automatically find all Firefox install paths and add them to the collection of Firefox install paths that are to be fixed.

+  If `-f` or `-y` are not passed, the script acts as if the option is enabled by default, with one exception: the script will interactively prompt for a choice of Firefox paths if and only if
-  If more than one viable directory is found, the script will ask for selection of a specific directory (unless `-q` or `--quiet` is passed).
+  * more than one path is found, and
+  * an interactive prompt hasn’t already occured, and
+  * the script is executed interactively, and
+  * `-q` is not passed, and
+  * `-a` is not passed, and
+  * `-y` is not passed, and
+  * `-f` is not passed.
+  In other words, the script attempts to fix all Firefox paths by default, but since this isn’t requested explicitly, the script will ask, if possible.

+* `-y`, `--fix-only-youngest`

+  Pick only the Firefox install path from the collection with the latest modification / install date, to be fixed.

 * `-o FIX_OPTION`, `--option FIX_OPTION`

   Choose which functionality you want to change in the internal files.
-  This flag can be used multiple times.
+  Can be used multiple times: `-o FIX_OPTION1 -o FIX_OPTION2`, etc.

   `FIX_OPTION` can have a few different forms:
   * To turn the option `yourOptionHere` _off_, use `yourOptionHere=` (e.g. `--option preventClickSelectsAll=` or `-o preventClickSelectsAll=`).
     This sets the option entry’s value to an empty string, which acts as a false value in Bash.
   * To turn the option `yourOptionHere` _on_, just type `yourOptionHere` by itself, or with any other substring after `=` (e.g. `-o preventClickSelectsAll` or `-o preventClickSelectsAll=true`).
   * To supply a custom value, use `yourOptionHere=yourValueHere`.

-  To supply multiple option settings, use the flag multiple times (e.g. `-o optionA= -o optionB`).

   See the [available options](#available-options) below.
   Unrecognized options are ignored.